Maintaining Your Thermal Transfer or Direct Thermal Printer

-Cleaning Cards are an alternative method.
+Cleaning cards are an alternative method.
 In addition to cleaning the print-head, cleaning cards also clean any build-up that accumulates on the printer's rollers.
 Cleaning cards should only be used periodically, though, as constant use can cause abrasion that could potentially damage the print-head over time.

 Print-head cleaning pens are a great option for simple touch ups.
 To use, press the pen tip to the print-head and move from side to side.
 Use on the rollers too, if possible.
 Your cleaning pen may be good for approximately 10 uses, or until it shows sign of dirt buildup.

-Thermal Ribbons with Built-In Print-Head Cleaners
+Thermal Ribbons With Built-In Cleaners

 This option is specific to thermal transfer printers.
 Direct thermal printers don't use thermal ribbons and therefore have no need for this product.